vmware-archive/nerpa/README.md

 The test will print its progress.
 If it succeeds, it will print `Success!`  On failure, it will panic before that point.

 ## Writing a Nerpa Program

+### Write/Build Process
+Writing and building a Nerpa program involves several steps.
+We lay those out here for clarity and to reduce pitfalls for new Nerpa programmers.
+All of these are steps of the build script, `scripts/build-nerpa.sh`.
+That script includes specific syntax that you should use if you are rolling your own build process.

+1. Create default Nerpa program files: a P4 program, a DDlog program, an OVSDB schema, and P4 switch configuration commands.
+This is described [above](#build).

+2. Optionally, design the OVSDB schema for the management plane and generate DDlog relations using `ovsdb2ddlog`.

+3. Write the P4 program.
+Compile it, making sure to generate P4 runtime files.

+4. Generate DDlog relations and related utilities from the dataplane program by calling `p4info2ddlog`.
+Note that running the full build script compiles the stub DDlog program and builds the crate, which can take several minutes.

+In order, `p4info2ddlog` does the following:
+* Generate DDlog input relations representing P4 tables and actions
+* Generate DDlog input relations representing digest messages from P4
+* Generate `Cargo.toml` for the `nerpa_controller` crate, so it correctly imports all DDlog-related crates
+* Create the `dp2ddlog` crate, which can convert digests and packets to DDlog relations

+5. Write the DDlog program.
+This represents the rules from the control plane.
+At this point, all relations necessary for import should be generated.

+6. Generate necessary files and build the `ovsdb_client` crate.
+Even if your program does not use an OVSDB management plane, `nerpa_controller` depends on this import.

+7. Build the controller crate.
+The name of the imported DDlog crate does need to be changed before building.

 ### Assumptions
 The Nerpa programming framework embeds some assumptions about the structure within P4 and DDlog programs.
 These are documented below.